mattpshields/matthewshields.co.uk/content/writing/2020-04-06-using-react-helmet.md.md

 In addition to these I would also look into additional JSON schema, to provide search engines further information about your content.
 An example of this was the podcast episode schema data example I showed earlier.
 Here are some good schemas that you might want to take a look at adding if appropriate:

-* <a href="<https://schema.org/Organization>" target="_blank">Organisation</a> - This gives you the opportunity to define things like the company logo and contact details (used in company details in Google Knowledge Graph)
+* <a href="<https://schema.org/Organization>" target="_blank">Organisation</a> - This gives you the opportunity to define things like the company logo and contact details (used in company details in Google Knowledge Graph).
 * <a href="[](https://schema.org/Organization)<https://schema.org/Product>" target="_blank">Product</a> - For e-commerce sites, providing detailed information of the product to search engines will help improve search listing data.
 * <a href="[](https://schema.org/Organization)<https://schema.org/Article>" target="_blank">Article</a> - [](https://schema.org/Article)This lets you provide context around your article such as when it was published and author data.
-* <a href="[](https://schema.org/Organization)<https://schema.org/LocalBusiness>" target="_blank">Local Business</a> - [](https://schema.org/Article)To help users find details about your business such as address, phone number and email address you can use this schema.
+* <a href="[](https://schema.org/Organization)<https://schema.org/LocalBusiness>" target="_blank">Local Business</a> - [](https://schema.org/Article)To help users find details about your business such as address, phone number and email address, you can use this schema.

 ## Time to start using react-helmet

-I hope these examples have convinced you that if you aren't already using react-helmet to manage your document head then it might be time to start.
+Having covered the how, what and why, I hope this has convinced you that if you aren't already using react-helmet to manage your document head, then it might be time to start.
 From SEO to user experience there are lots of benefits to taking the tags included in the document head into consideration, and now they should be easier for you to implement.